-INDICATORS: a. collaborating with community and provincial agencies to address the needs of students and their families; and e. establishing constructive relationships with students, staff, school councils, parents/guardians, employee organizations, the education ministry and other stakeholder organizations.
+COMPETENCY: (1) Building Effective Relationships INDICATORS: a. collaborating with community and provincial agencies to address the needs of students and their families; and e. establishing constructive relationships with students, staff, school councils, parents/guardians, employee organizations, the education ministry and other stakeholder organizations.

-(3) Visionary Leadership

-a. ensuring that the vision is informed by research on effective learning, teaching and leadership; and d. ensuring that the vision expressed in the school authority's education plan is responsive to the ongoing review of the school authority's achievements, meets all requirements identified in provincial legislation and incorporates the school community's perspectives.

-(6) School Authority Operations and Resources

-a. providing direction on fiscal and resource management in accordance with all statutory, regulatory and school authority d. ensuring that the board's plans, resource allocations, strategies and procedures lead to the achievement of its goals and priorities;

-g. implementing board policies and supporting the regular

-review and evaluation of their impact; and

-j. building the capacity of the board and staff to predict, communicate and respond to emergent circumstances, including emergency readiness and crisis management, and to political, social, economic, legal and cultural contexts and trends.
+COMPETENCY: INDICATORS: (3) Visionary Leadership a. ensuring that the vision is informed by research on effective learning, teaching and leadership; and d. ensuring that the vision expressed in the school authority's education plan is responsive to the ongoing review of the school authority's achievements, meets all requirements identified in provincial legislation and incorporates the school community's perspectives.
+COMPETENCY: INDICATORS: (6) School Authority Operations and Resources a. providing direction on fiscal and resource management in accordance with all statutory, regulatory and school authority requirements; and e. establishing data-informed strategic planning and decision-making processes that are responsive to changing contexts.
+COMPETENCY: INDICATORS: (7) Supporting Effective Governance d. ensuring that the board's plans, resource allocations, strategies and procedures lead to the achievement of its goals and priorities; g. implementing board policies and supporting the regular review and evaluation of their impact; and j. building the capacity of the board and staff to predict, communicate and respond to emergent circumstances, including emergency readiness and crisis management, and to political, social, economic, legal and cultural contexts and trends.

-(d) ensure that each student enrolled in a school operated by the board and each staff member employed by the board is provided with a welcoming, caring, respectful and safe learning environment that respects diversity and fosters a sense of belonging,
+- 33(1) A board, as a partner in education, has the responsibility to - (d) ensure that each student enrolled in a school operated by the board and each staff member employed by the board is provided with a welcoming, caring, respectful and safe learning environment that respects diversity and fosters a sense of belonging,

-- (2) A board shall establish, implement and maintain a policy respecting the board's obligation under subsection (1)(d) to provide a welcoming, caring, respectful and safe learning environment that includes the establishment of a code of conduct for students that addresses bullying behaviour. - (3) A code of conduct established under subsection (2) must
+(2) A board shall establish, implement and maintain a policy respecting the board's obligation under subsection (1)(d) to provide a welcoming, caring, respectful and safe learning environment that includes the establishment of a code of conduct for students that addresses bullying behaviour.

+(3) A code of conduct established under subsection (2) must

-- (a) be made publicly available, - (b) be reviewed every year. - (c) be provided to all staff of the board, students of the board and parents of students of the board. - (d) contain the following elements: - (i) a statement of purpose that provides a rationale for the code of conduct, with a focus on welcoming, caring, respectful and safe learning environments; - (ii) one or more statements that address the prohibited grounds of discrimination set out in the Alberta Human Rights Act; - (iii) one or more statements about what is acceptable behaviour and what is unacceptable behaviour, whether or not it occurs within the school building, during the school day or by electronic means; - (iv) one or more statements about the consequences of unacceptable behaviour, which must take account of the student's age, maturity and individual circumstances, and which must ensure that support is provided for students who are impacted by inappropriate behaviour, as well as for students who engage in inappropriate behaviour, and - (e) be in accordance with any further requirements established by the Minister by order.
+(a) be made publicly available,

+(b) be reviewed every year,

+(c) be provided to all staff of the board, students of the board and parents of students of the board,

+(d) contain the following elements:

+(i) a statement of purpose that provides a rationale for the code of conduct, with a focus on welcoming, caring, respectful and safe learning environments; (ii) one or more statements that address the prohibited grounds of discrimination set out in the Alberta Human Rights Act;

+(iii) one or more statements about what is acceptable behaviour and what is unacceptable behaviour, whether or not it occurs within the school building, during the school day or by electronic means;

+(iv) one or more statements about the consequences of unacceptable behaviour, which must take account of the student's age, maturity and individual circumstances, and which must ensure that support is provided for students who are impacted by inappropriate behaviour, as well as for students who engage in inappropriate behaviour, and

+(e) be in accordance with any further requirements established by the Minister by order.